sachit27/greenR/README.md

 ## ⚡ Quick Start: Street Greenness in 15 Seconds

 You don't need local spatial files to start.
-Run the following code in R to automatically download street networks for the **City of London**, compute street-segment greenness with distance decay, and render an interactive dark-themed map:
+Run the following code in R to automatically download street networks, compute street-segment greenness with distance decay, and render an interactive dark-themed map:

 ```R
 library(greenR)